herflis/concepts-temp/content/office-online-editing.md

 Talking about managing, editing documents it comes to permissions also. sensenet enables you to set permissions on role base [link] or on document level [link], and you can create custom ones [link] as well.

 # Under the hood
 To be able to configure this feature on the admin ui you need to have office online server and client side subscription.
+If you have your Office Online server installed and ready the only thing you have to do is to set its url as the `OfficeOnlineUrl` in the Office Online setting on the Setup page of the admin ui.``